enechange/EnergyDataSimulationChallenge/challenge1/analysis/justglowing/README.md

-To visualize the code the model and the parameter selection applied follow this link:
+You can see the report that explains the process of model picking and parameters tuning here:

 http://nbviewer.ipython.org/github/JustGlowing/EnergyDataSimulationChallenge/blob/justglowing/challenge1/analysis/justglowing/EnergyPrediction.ipynb